 - Clean your home regularly: It is not only healthy for you but it would help you to discover any mold in your home early, detect any dampness or mustiness of a room, instead of waiting till your home becomes physically colonized by mold.

-- Home inspection: Making a thorough home inspection once or twice a month would help you check for areas that are moist, what needs repair, for example, leaky pipes, worn roofs, etc.
+- Home inspection: Making a thorough home inspection once or twice a month would help you check for moist areas, what needs repair, for example, leaky pipes, worn roofs, etc.